-I kicked at a pile of dry cow dung in the road as I walked next to him.
+I kicked at a pile of dry cow dung as I walked next to him.
 “Father that marriage didn’t last long after we left the bush.
 I think that the reason it lasted as long as it did was that I was always on active duty, and she liked collecting my paycheck.
 We got good money, with the extra “danger pay” added in.
 We had a son.
-He is now grown.
-He even finished University, so I guess he got the brains from hismother .
-I have 3 other children, but I never married their mothers.
-I am lucky they all still like me, but they like being away from me even better.”
+He is now grown and he even finished University, so I guess he got the brains from hismother .
+I have 3 other children.
+I never married their mothers.
+I am lucky they all still like me, but they like being away from me even more.”

 Father Xavier smiled.
 “Yes, so you will understand how different the idea of marriage is in tribal Africa.
 You will also know what it is like to be a parent.”

 He walked in pensive thought for a while.
-“But even though I have never had children myself, what I have seen is that it is more important to have a good mother than a good father.”
+“Although I have never had children myself, what I have seen is that it is more important to have a good mother than a good father.”

 “In many ways it feels that out here we are closer to the old testament.
 Like in the bible, here they are tribal, and often marriages are arranged.
 Out here they still often purchase a bride in what they call Lobola.

 This brings me back to the story of the child.
-Out here, if a man is poor and he has a lot of daughters, sometimes, even despite the strength of the tribe, he will sell his daughter to someone from a different group, if enough is tendered for lobola.
+Out here, if a man is poor and he has many daughters, sometimes, even despite the strength of the tribe, he will sell his daughter to someone from a different group, if enough is tendered for lobola.

 A deep sigh prefaced the next part of the priest’s tale.
 “And of course, giving its flavor to all of life out here, like the sea its salt, is witchcraft.
 I have struggled with this from the day I first arrived here, and I still do.
 We in the west have a much more esoteric understanding of evil.
 Yes, we all know that the world is full of it.
 But we seldom individually personalize it.
 When bad things happen, we say it is the work of the devil.
 We generally think that the devil lives in some faraway place, some distant hell, maybe even further away than heaven beyond the stars.
 But out here the understanding of evil is very different.
 That is because the spiritual world of Africa is all around us, all the time.
 Here they believe the dead do not travel far away to a heaven or hell.
 They wander the darkness and the lonely places around us.
 They believe these spirits are sometimes benign, even good.
 But at others they are full of evil, which needs to take possession of the soul of a living person to work its malignancy.

-The sadness edged back into Father Xavier’s voice as he spoke softly to me.
+The sadness edged back into Father Xavier’s voice as he spoke softly.

 “You see, my son,…., The most damming factor of them all, her daughter, that little girl with the charcoal black eyes, and the fire red hair, she was an albino.
 And you will understand the place the albino occupies in the spiritual world of Africa.”